Clarksoncdc/Clarksoncdc/README.md

 - 👋 Hi, I’m @Clarksoncdc
-- 👀 I’m enjoy spending time outdoors at beaches, lakes, and mountains
+- 👀 I’m excited to learn and grow in the IT world
 - 🌱 I’m working towards my B.S.
 Cyber Security
-- 💞 I’m looking to learn as much as I can about this environment
 - If wanting to communicate with me further, please leave me your information and I will reach out to you

 <!---